jimblackler/lifedemo/README.md

 Demo
 ====

-[My demo][1] is written in JavaScript and uses canvas for the graphics.
+[My demo][1] is written in JavaScript and uses Canvas for the graphics.
 You can vary the size of the grid and the update rate with the links at the top of the page, as well as toggle the color effect.

 ![Larger illustration](doc/starpic.png)

 When a cell is newly-created a hue is determined which is formed by summing a 2D vector for each of the three live neighbours' hues; representing the position on the circumference of a circle where the angle represents the continuous hue value.
 The hue of the new cell is taken as the angle between the origin and the end of the combined vectors (using Math.atan2).
 This way an 'average' can be obtained that does not tend towards any locality on the color spectrum.